Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows

 This paper describes the construction of a physics-based reduced-order model, able to capture the fundamental physical processes that occur in hypersonic flows, yet computationally efficient, by leveraging fundamental physics, computational science, and applied mathematics.
-The proposed model compensates for the deficiencies of the Navier--Stokes model in the transitional regime by introducing additional terms into the continuum equations.
+The proposed model compensates for the deficiencies of the Navier--Stokes model in the transition-continuum regime by introducing additional terms into the continuum equations.
 By estimating the parameters of these terms (we use neural networks) while converging the Navier--Stokes solutions to Boltzmann solutions, the model attempts to encode the unrepresented physics that are missing from the continuum description of the gas.
-We also propose algebraic constraints to the model outputs, ensuring that the second law of thermodynamics is not violated.
+We also propose algebraic constraints to the model outputs to ensure consistency with the second law of thermodynamics.

-Applications of deep learning (DL) are widespread in incompressible fluid mechanics~\cite{Brenner2019,duraisamy2019turbulence,duraisamy2021perspectives,karniadakis2021physics,Kochkov2021} but are much less common for compressible flows and hypersonics.
-Most current machine learning methods for flows attempt to estimate unclosed terms (e.g., the Reynolds stress or the subgrid stress) by minimizing the direct mismatch between these terms and ``trusted'' data, which are often obtained from highly resolved direct numerical simulations (DNS).
+Applications of deep learning (DL) for closure modeling are widespread in incompressible fluid mechanics~\cite{Brenner2019,duraisamy2019turbulence,duraisamy2021perspectives,karniadakis2021physics,Kochkov2021} but are much less common for compressible flows and hypersonics.
+Most previously employed machine learning methods for flows attempt to estimate unclosed terms (e.g., the Reynolds stress or the subgrid stress) by minimizing the direct mismatch between these terms and ``trusted'' data, which are often obtained from highly resolved direct numerical simulations (DNS)~\cite{ling2016machine, wu2018physics, beetham2021sparse}.
 This approach, which we call \emph{a priori} training, decouples the parameter estimation (optimization) step from the solution of the governing partial differential equations (PDEs), which is mathematically inconsistent due to the noncommutativity of nonlinear operations~\cite{Sirignano2020}.
 In our view, this approach has two primary deficiencies for compressible flows.
 First, the nonlinear coupling of dependent variables inherent to compressible flows intensifies the inconsistency of \emph{a priori} training.
-Second, and more importantly, when the discrepancy is due to a fundamental deficiency in the PDE model---for example, for transitional flows, approximations to the viscous stress and heat flux from kinetic theory---the functional form of the discrepancy is often unknown; thus, even defining the loss function for the direct mismatch is challenging.
+Second, and more importantly, when the discrepancy is due to a fundamental deficiency in the PDE model---for example, for transition-continuum flows, approximations to the viscous stress and heat flux from kinetic theory---the functional form of the discrepancy is often unknown; thus, even defining the loss function for the direct mismatch is challenging.